Structured problem solving

 My colleagues are great engineers, for sure they will be able to help me!
 And yes (spoiler!) they did.
 But I didn’t just learn how to solve this particular problem.
 I learned how I can tackle problems in a general and structural way.

-After I explained the problem, they started to ask questions.
+So I asked them to help me and ffter I explained the problem, they started to ask questions.
 Lots of them.

 “Have you tried X or Y?”.
 “What happens if we do Z?”.